Learn this simple trick that can help you cure ED

 While for some men, practicing deep breathing can help remove the anxious mental block which prevents a healthy erection, other men will need more help.
 Luckily there are few other research-proven methods that can help you beat psychological erectile dysfunction.

-Mindfulness is a technique in which we learn to be in the present moment.
-Anxiety often happens when we think about a bad experience we’ve had in the past, or if we’re anticipating a negative experience in the future.
+Mindfulness meditation is a technique in which we learn to be in the present moment.
 When we “force” ourselves to be in the present moment, we don’t leave any space for negative anxiety-provoking thoughts to arise.

 In a recent study, 9 out of 10 men with psychological erectile dysfunction overcame performance anxiety after 4 weeks of daily practice.
 Mindfulness practices may involve different breathing exercises, such as rhythmic breathing, progressive muscle relaxation, boxed breathing and more.